Leopardas/Sales-and-Inventory-System-of-Ac-General-Merchandise/README.md

-# sales-and-inventory-system
+# Sales and Inventory System of Ac General Merchandise
-sales and inventory system
+Sales and Inventory System of Ac General Merchandise